Canaccord Genuity lifts Abraxas Petroleum Corporation [AXAS] price estimate. Who else is bullish?

-Abraxas Petroleum Corporation [NASDAQ: AXAS] closed the trading session at $0.22 on 06/04/20.
-The day’s price range saw the stock hit a low of $0.2041, while the highest price level was $0.215.
-The stocks have a year to date performance of -38.76 percent and weekly performance of 6.97 percent.
-The stock has been moved at -10.64 percent over the last six months.
-The stock has performed -13.97 percent around the most recent 30 days and changed 6.07 percent over the most recent 3-months.

-If compared to the average trading volume of 10.51M shares, AXAS reached to a volume of 5304339 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 12.10M shares, AXAS reached a trading volume of 15836449 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Canaccord Genuity have made an estimate for Abraxas Petroleum Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 10, 2020.
 The new note on the price target was released on March 09, 2020, representing the official price target for Abraxas Petroleum Corporation stock.

-Abraxas Petroleum Corporation [AXAS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.97.
-With this latest performance, AXAS shares dropped by -13.97% in over the last four-week period, additionally sinking by -10.64% over the last 6 months – not to mention a drop of -78.21% in the past year of trading.
+Abraxas Petroleum Corporation [AXAS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 51.90.
+With this latest performance, AXAS shares gained by 46.86% in over the last four-week period, additionally plugging by 27.66% over the last 6 months – not to mention a drop of -70.36% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Abraxas Petroleum Corporation [AXAS] shares currently have an operating margin of +38.57 and a Gross Margin at +46.64.
 Abraxas Petroleum Corporation’s Net Margin is presently recorded at +38.76.